Programmatic TV Spend & Trends

 Addressable TV Examples

 Addressable TV companies serve linear TV ads primarily through either set-top companies or via a video-on-demand inventory.
-Addressable TV examples would be any TV set that is A) connected to the Internet, that B) also allows the viewing of video-on-demand content.
+Addressable TV examples would be any TV set that is A) connected to the Internet, and B) also allows the viewing of video-on-demand content.

 But what about addressable TV vs OTT?
-Again, the main thing to understand is that addressable TV platforms help advertisers by allowing them to deliver specific ads to certain people based on factors like what they like, what they spend time watching, their demographics and more.
+Again, the main thing to understand is that addressable TV platforms help advertisers by allowing them to deliver specific ads to certain people based on factors like what they like, what they spend time watching, their demographics, and more.
 Addressable TV partners help create a win-win situation for everyone involved based on the technology that is on display.

 Addressable TV Meaning

 Most people who are new to the world of modern-day marketing have several logical – and important – questions.
 What is Connected TV advertising?
 What are the differences between programmatic TV vs addressable TV?
 What about addressable TV vs linear TV or addressable TV vs Connected TV?
 Again, it all comes back to the addressable TV meaning and how it differs from those formats outlined above.

 Addressable TV is a term referring to the actual underlying technology that allows marketers to show different people different types of ads based on their interests.
 Programmatic TV, on the other hand, is a process that allows marketers to essentially automate the process of buying ads on traditional TV using data as their guide.
 It offers superior targeting to that which was available in the past, thus getting more relevant content in front of the eyes of as many people as possible.